 Cinematheque Passion, 13 Travessa da Paixao, Macau, p. +853 2852 2585, 澳門戀愛巷13號

 Macau Roosevelt Hotel is a new five-star hotel in the Taipa district of Macau that ditches the garish over-the-top style, so often favoured in the region.
 The hotel is modern and edgy and offers fantastic hospitality from friendly staff.
 The leisure facilities are amazing, with a huge swimming pool, and a large gym room sprawled across the third floor available for guests to use and idle away their time.
 Just so you know, we had a really relaxing stay here, and thoroughly recommend this as an off-the-beaten track location.

-Read our full review on Macau Roosevelt Hotel here.
+Read our full review of Macau Roosevelt Hotel.